-Next path over, you stare down it, begin to march.
+Next path over, you stare down its length, begin to march.
 You need nothing here, but you stomp past it all.
 You like to have properly trod the paths, all of them, simply for that frivolous sense of completion.

 U-turn into another and you pause the march.
 You pat your pockets.
 You feel a wallet and keys and a foldy phone from Olden Times.
 You dig around the pocket and find nothing else, none of the prompts you know you need.
 You left one behind or forgot to write one.

 You mumble curse words to yourself and ignore the reaction from strangers.
 They’ll forget you.
-You like this about strangers.
+It’s the thing you like about strangers.

 More drift.
 You let your fingers splay out and caress invisible lines onto passing boxes.
 Their blankness feeds silence into you.
 You take it in, keep it, selfish.
 Silence as appreciating currency.
 You’re rich with it, in this moment, the royalty of this path.
 Your reign abstemious and short-lived.
 Here, then, ends the path.